bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 ## Defining GraphQL Queries
 GraphQL Queries are placed into the `app/graphql/queries` folder.
 Unfortunately, there's no generator for them, so you'll need to create and populate the files manually.
-Below is the general structure for the `Queries::Task` Query.
+Below is the general structure for the `Queries::Task` query.
 It should be placed in `app/graphql/queries/task.rb`:

 ```ruby
 class Queries::Task < Queries::BaseQuery